Digital Marketing Glossary: The Ultimate Guide

 Viral Content:

-A piece of content, such as an image, video, or article, that rapidly spreads online through social sharing and website links.
+A piece of content, such as an image, video, or article, rapidly spreads online through social sharing and website links.

 This digital marketing term has helped you understand the most critical words in the digital marketing world.